 I’m located overseas, can I still join the class action?

-Yes, whether you live in Australia, New Zealand or overseas, if you purchased shares in the A2 Milk Company Limited during the period 19 August 2020 to 7 May 2021, you are encouraged to join the class action.
+Yes, whether you live in Australia, New Zealand or overseas, if you purchased shares in the A2 Milk Company Limited during the period 19 August 2020 to 9 May 2021 (inclusive), you are encouraged to join the class action.

 What is daigou or the reseller market?